Erotemic/utool/README.rst

 functions may be broken, deprecated, unfinished, or undocumented.
 Thus, some APIs may refactored or removed in the future.

-Notice: This is a "kitchen sink" library.
-While it is still somewhat maintained, I am trying to "end-of-life" it as soon as possible.
-I have refactored it into several other projects.
-Please see https://github.com/Erotemic/ubelt for a well-maintained curated collection of utilities.
-Also see https://github.com/Erotemic/xdev for ports of the more developer-y functions in this libray.

 Documenation
 ------------